 - Garlic – For sharp, savory depth of flavor.

 - Ground ginger – It adds subtle warmth.

 - And salt and pepper – To make all the flavors pop!

 Like in my mashed cauliflower recipe, I don’t actually mash the sweet potatoes here.
 Instead, I puree them in a food processor to achieve a super smooth, creamy texture.
 If your desired consistency is chunkier, feel free to use a potato masher instead, but I adore this method:

 Next, blend!
 When the potatoes are cool enough to handle, peel away their skins.
-Transfer the cooked flesh to a food processor, along with the butter or oil, rosemary, garlic, ginger, salt, and pepper.
+Transfer the cooked flesh to a food processor, along with the butter, rosemary, garlic, ginger, salt, and pepper.
 Pour in the milk, and process until the mixture is creamy.
 Season to taste.